FilipDominec/rp2daq/README.md

 ### Caveats of advanced asynchronous commands use
 You can call synchronous rp2daq commands of one type and asynchronous commands of another type without problems.

+It is not advisable, however, to issue two asynchronous commands of the same type with two different callback functions, if there is a risk of their temporal overlap.
-It's naturally more complicated if you decide to mix synchronous and asynchronous calls of the same type, as the callback function is assigned to each *command type*, not to *each unique command* you issued.
+At most one callback function is assigned to one *command type*, not to *each unique command* you issued.

-So is not recommended to mix *asynchronous* and *synchronous* commands *of the same type* and in close succession: Before the first command finishes and corresponding callback is dispatched, the second command would erase the associated callback, and the return message from the first command would not be handled.

-For instance, if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor finishing its move will eventually result in calling the ```B``` function as their callback.
+As a result, if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor reporting its move being finished will eventually result in calling the ```B``` function as their callback.

 The clean and recommended approach is therefore to define one callback function for a given command type.
 It can easily tell apart the reports from multiple stepper motors, using information it receives as keyword arguments.

+Likewise, an asynchronous command should never be followed by a synchronous one of the same type, as the latter erases the callback.
+In such a case, the first command would erroneously interrupt waiting for the second one.

-Both synchronous and asynchronous commands can be issued even from within a callback.
+Both synchronous and asynchronous commands can be issued even from within some command's callback.
+This allows for command chaining in an efficient event-driven loop.

 ### Asynchronous command with multiple reports